instantiator/open-social-distributor/docs/cli-options.md

   --link "https://gravityfalls.fandom.com/wiki/Sev%27ral_Timez"
 ```

 Here's the same example, but for a local file.
-To test this, you'll need to provide the path to a file on your local filesystem as the `file:///` uri provided to the `-i` (`--images`) option.
+To test this, you'll need to provide the path to a file on your local filesystem as the `-i` (`--images`) option.

 This example uses single character options: